Get help now Make a donation

 Dissociative amnesia

-You might be unable to remember important information about who you are, your life history or specific events.
+This diagnosis means you might be unable to remember important information about who you are.
+Like your life history or specific events.

 Dissociative amnesia with fugue

-You might experience a state of mind where you forget everything about who you are (a fugue).
-In the fugue you may travel to a new location and act like a different person in a different life.
+In the fugue you might travel to a new location.
+You might act like a different person in a different life.

 Other specified dissociative disorder (OSDD)